Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 Everest Base Camp Trek

-As trekkers make their way to the iconic base camp of the world's highest peak, Mount Everest, they encounter high altitudes that can lead to altitude sickness.
+As trekkers make their way to the iconic base camp of the world's highest peak, Mount Everest, they encounter high altitudes that lead to altitude sickness.
 With our perfect Everest Base Camp Trek itinerary that has ample rest days, anyone can bypass altitude sickness.
 The trail meanders through forests, river valleys, and glacial moraines, offering spectacular views of snow-capped mountains and glaciers.
 As trekkers ascend, the landscapes become more rugged and barren, creating a sense of awe and adventure.
 With its unique flora and fauna, including rhododendron forests, rare mountain animals, and colorful prayer flags, the EBC trek offers a very immersive experience.

 • Altitude Profile: The Everest Base Camp trek highest point is Kala Patthar, situated at an altitude of 5,545 meters.
 Trekkers gradually ascend from Lukla (2,860 m/9,383 ft) through various villages like Namche Bazaar (3,440 m/11,286 ft), Tengboche (3,860 m/12,660 ft), Dingboche (4,410 m/14,468 ft), Lobuche (4,940 m/16,210 ft), and Gorak Shep (5,164 m/16,942 ft) before reaching the base camp.
 The terrain consists of rugged trails, river crossings, and rocky terrain.